sparkdotfi/spark-rewards/README.md

      - Manage epoch status (enable/disable).
      - Set rewards wallet.

+## Key Features

+### 1. **Merkle Root Validation**
+   - The contract uses a Merkle root to verify claims.
+   - Claims are validated using Merkle proofs, ensuring only eligible users can claim tokens.

+### 2. **Epoch Management**
+   - Claims are organized into distinct epochs.
+   - Administrators can open or close epochs to manage claim periods.

+### 3. **Cumulative Claim Tracking**
+   - The Merkle root can be updated, with claims tracked cumulatively across epochs.
+   - This enables ongoing distributions without users having to claim every single distribution, as rewards accumulate.
+      - For example, if this contract is used for weekly rewards, a user doesn't need to claim each week's rewards separately but can choose to claim all accumulated rewards after 4 weeks, reducing transaction costs.

+### 4. **External Wallet for Rewards**
+   - The contract pulls tokens from a specified wallet for claims.
+   - Administrators can set or update the wallet address.

+### 5. **Role-Based Controls**
+   - The contract implements role-based access control:
+     - **EPOCH_ROLE**: Manages epoch status (open/close).
+     - **MERKLE_ROOT_ROLE**: Updates the Merkle root.
+     - **WALLET_ROLE**: Sets the rewards wallet.

 ## Functions

 ### **Admin Functions**
 1. `setWallet(address wallet_)`
    - Sets or updates the wallet address from which tokens are pulled for claims.
-   - Accessible only to the contract owner.
+   - Requires `WALLET_ROLE`.
+   - Emits a `WalletUpdated` event.

 2. `setMerkleRoot(bytes32 merkleRoot_)`
    - Updates the Merkle root for claims verification.
+   - Requires `MERKLE_ROOT_ROLE`.
-   - Emits a `MerkelRootUpdated` event.
+   - Emits a `MerkleRootUpdated` event.

-3. `incrementEpoch()`
-   - Increments the current epoch and enables the new epoch for claims.
-   - Emits an `EpochUpdated` event.

-4. `enableEpoch(uint256 epoch_)`
+3. `setEpochClosed(uint256 epoch, bool isClosed)`
-   - Enables an epoch for claims.
+   - Opens or closes an epoch.
+   - Requires `EPOCH_ROLE`.
-   - Emits an `EpochEnabled` event.
+   - Emits an `EpochIsClosed` event.

-5. `disableEpoch(uint256 epoch_)`
-   - Disables an epoch to prevent claims.

 ### **User Functions**
-1. `claim(uint256 epoch_, address account, address token, uint256 cumulativeAmount, bytes32 expectedMerkleRoot, bytes32[] calldata merkleProof)`
+1. `claim(uint256 epoch, address account, address token, uint256 cumulativeAmount, bytes32 expectedMerkleRoot, bytes32[] calldata merkleProof) returns (uint256 claimedAmount)`
    - Allows users to claim tokens for a specific epoch.
    - Validates the claim using:
      - Epoch number.